Russell Brand: Early life

-Russell Edward Brand was born in Orsett Hospital in Grays, Essex, England.
+Russell Edward Brand was born on 4 June 1975 at Orsett Hospital in Grays, Essex, England.
 He is the only child of Barbara Elizabeth (née Nichols) and photographer Ronald Henry Brand.
 Brand's parents separated when he was six months old, and he was raised by his mother.

 When Brand was eight, his mother was diagnosed with uterine cancer and then breast cancer one year later.
 While she underwent treatment, Brand lived with relatives.
 When he was 14, he developed bulimia nervosa.
 At age 16, Brand left home because of disagreements with his mother's partner.
 He then started to use illegal drugs such as cannabis, amphetamines, LSD, and ecstasy.
 Brand says he had a "strange relationship" with his father, whom he saw sporadically and who took him to visit prostitutes during a trip to Thailand when Brand was a teenager.

 He made his theatrical debut at the age of 15 in a school production of Bugsy Malone, and then began work as a film extra.
 Brand attended Grays School and in 1991, he was accepted to the Italia Conti Academy, and had his first year of tuition funded by Essex County Council.
 After his first year at Italia Conti Academy, Brand was expelled for illegal drug use and poor attendance.
 Brand has said that he was sexually abused by a tutor.